KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Traffic by SamLewis0602](https://github.com/SamLewis0602/MMM-Traffic)

 1. Typo: Found `Magic Mirror` in file `MMM-Traffic.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TrainConnections by Bangee44](https://github.com/Bangee44/MMM-TrainConnections)